 Delta (speed) is negative and is at its fastest in between the strikes.
 Notice how Delta slows down when the position is deep ITM or

 Gamma (acceleration) peaks inversely below the lower (sold) strike and peaks above the higher (bought) strike

 Theta (time decay)

-Profitable long calls require correctly selecting bullish underlyings AND good timing.
+Profitable bear puts require correctly selecting bearish underlyings AND good timing.

 - Acknowledge whether market sentiment allows trade.

 - Check whether trade fits in portfolio allocation rules.

 - Ensure stock meets all of your selection criteria (volume, open interest, ask-bid range, etc.).